yusukemorita/qmk_keymaps/README.md

-# keyball44 keymap
+# QMK keymaps

-This is a repository for managing the QMK keymap for my keyball44 keyboard.
+This is a repository for managing the QMK keymaps for my keyboards.

+- keyball44
+- cocot38mini

-## Editing the keymap
+## Editing keymaps

-1. Edit `keyball/keyball44/keymaps/default/keymap.c`
+1. Edit keymap files
 2. Push to GitHub
 3. Download the artifact from `build QMK` GitHub Actions workflow
+4. For keyball44
-4. Flash to both halves of keyball44 using [Pro Micro Web Updater](https://sekigon-gonnoc.github.io/promicro-web-updater/index.html) in Chrome
+  - Flash to both halves of keyball44 using [Pro Micro Web Updater](https://sekigon-gonnoc.github.io/promicro-web-updater/index.html) in Chrome
     - NOTE: keyball44 must be connected to Mac using a data compatible cable
+5. For cocot38mini
+  - Flash directly to keyboard in bootloader mode.